Deep Stochastic Mechanics

 Conclusions

-• Developed new efficient computational method for simulating quantum dynamics based on Nelson’s stochastic mechanics
+• Developed the new efficient computational method for simulating quantum dynamics based on Nelson’s stochastic mechanics

 • Relies on Markovian diffusion and does not require training data